niphadkarneha/gatsby-blog-neha/content/pages/resume.md

 #### General Certifications

 Besides the regular course work, and reading technical documentation I steer my mind in directions.
 I love learning new things and free certifications are enticing, not for adding value to my resume but for teaching me something new.
-I try and complete them in a week, if I am unable to do so they go in to the sideprojects folder in my laptop.
+I try and complete them in a week, if I am unable to do so they go in to the side projects folder in my laptop.

 - [Google Tag Manager Fundamentals](https://analytics.google.com/analytics/academy/certificate/2NV5kQ_hSE6RB_ifYpZ71w)
 - [Introduction to Data Studio](https://analytics.google.com/analytics/academy/certificate/x7AIf5_cQ92eAHkdaF_47g)